 During the year 2018, in which General Elections are expected in Pakistan, no organization will be eligible for an AFGP grant if the organization is led or managed by any individual who is contesting elections or is an office-bearer of any political party or if an immediate family member of any such individual (mother, father, spouse or child) is contesting or is a party office-bearer.
 Grant applicants will be required to certify that they are not ineligible on these grounds, and the AFGP reserves the right to cancel a grant if a violation is subsequently revealed.

-Ineligible Activities (regarding eligible commodities, please see USAID ADS 312 here)
+Ineligible Activities and Commodities (regarding eligible commodities, please see USAID ADS 312 here)

 - Special restrictions apply to USAID-financed purchases of agricultural commodities, motor vehicles, pharmaceuticals, contraceptive products and services, used equipment, fertilizers and pesticides.